 Interest rate and currency exposure: As the Fund had no foreign currency exposure, there was no currency exposure risk.
 The Fund did not have any loans or borrowings.
 The interest rate risk was therefore limited to the negative interest rate developments on the Fund's bank balances.

-FII regime: The Fund qualifies as a fiscal investment institution (FII) under Dutch law and as such is subject to corporate tax at a rate of zero percent.
-Being an FII, the Fund is obliged to distribute its entire fiscal result annually.
-In 2021, the Fund complied with the FII requirements.
+FII regime: During the entire book year 2022 the Fund qualified as a fiscal investment institution (FII) under Dutch law and as such is subject to corporate tax at a rate of zero percent.
+Being an FII, the Fund is obliged to distribute its entire fiscal result annually, which was done in December 2022.
+In 2022, the Fund complied with FII requirements.

 FGR: As of 1 January 2023 the Fund is structured as a Fund for Mutual Account (FMA).

 Furthermore, the Fund met its obligations related to value added tax, transfer tax and other applicable taxes in their entirety in 2022.